 The subject property is located at 2707 W Main Street at the far west end of the Main Street Historic District.
 The easement does not have exact dimensions in the same way that a utility easement crosses a property.
-In this case, the conservation easement encumbers the entire property and prohibits any development that interrupts the visual enjoyment of the façade of the Carnegie Library building.
+In this case, the conservation easement encumbers the entire property and prohibits any development that interrupts the visual enjoyment of the façade of the Carnegie Library building as it existed in 1983 when the easement was granted to the city.
 The easement includes exhibits that document the existing improvements at that time.
 The image below shows an aerial image of the Carnegie Library building and green arrow indicates the view intended to be preserved by the existing easement.